tiago-yoneda/tiago-yoneda/README.md

 # What I am doing

-- Working as a Full Stack Web Developer at Meliuz
+- Working as a Mobile developer (Android/iOS) at Meliuz
 - Learning React Native at Udemy
 - Studying the intro computer science course at (https://cc50.estudarfora.org.br/)